N0tFond/Installation_LAMP/English-version/English_version.md

 <br/>
 Once the installation is complete, you can configure your database, create users, etc.

-> PS: If you haven’t created a user yet, I explain everything in [MariaDB Config]("./Config_MariaDB.md") about how to create an AdminDB.
+> PS: If you haven’t created a user yet, I explain everything in `./Config_MariaDB.md` about how to create an AdminDB.
 This will work for both MariaDB and MySQL.

 ### Installing MySQL